brunocodutra/metal/doc/manual.md

 with, recall we can't instantiate a template using a non-`constexpr` variable as argument!

-At this point, a watchful reader might argue that in theory there is no real reason for this to be rejected, since the literal value must always be known at compile-time and that makes a lot of sense indeed, but unfortunately that's just not how C++14 works.

 All is not lost however, because we can still parse raw literals, in other words, we are in for some fun!